Rsemane/Connecting-Securely-to-AKS-Private-Cluster/README.md

 ## 🧠 [FAQ](FAQ.md) Reflection
 As I worked through this architecture, several questions naturally came to mind, things I wanted to understand better or clarify for future reference.
-I’ve documented the answers I found in the FAQ section below.
+I’ve documented the answers I found in the [FAQ](FAQ.md) section .
 These are based on my own exploration and experience, but I’d love to hear your thoughts too.
 Do these answers make sense to you?
 Are there other perspectives, questions, or ideas you'd like to add?
 Feel free to contribute or open a discussion/collaboration helps us all learn more effectively.